Prescriptions Charges and Exemptions

 Extensive exemption and remission arrangements protect those likely to have difficulty in paying charges (NHS prescription and dental charges, optical and hospital travel costs).

 The NHS prescription charge is a flat-rate amount which successive Governments have thought it reasonable to charge for those who can afford to pay for their medicines.
 Prescription prepayment certificates (PPCs) offer real savings for people who need extensive medication.

 12-month prepayment certificate (PPC): £104.00*

 *A 12 month PPC can also be purchased by direct debit paying 10 monthly installments of £10.40.

-If you will have to pay for three or more prescription items in three months, or more than 12 items in 12 months, you may find it cheaper to buy a PPC.
+If you have to pay for four or more prescription items within three months, or more than 11 items in 12 months, you may find it cheaper to buy a PPC.

 There is further information about prescription exemptions and fees on the NHS website